Calvi Corsica, France Travel Guide

 Mainly pizzerias and pasta dishes are available.

-Many restaurants offer classic French dishes.
+Lots of restaurants have classic French dishes.

 Options for other international cuisines are limited.